-We have funded our operations primarily through the sale and issuance of common stock, redeemable convertible preferred stock, convertible notes and warrants.
-As of December 31, 2021, we had cash and cash equivalents of \$731.5 million.
+We have funded our operations primarily through the sale and issuance of common stock, redeemable convertible preferred stock, convertible notes, warrants and the sale of royalties.
+As of December 31, 2022, we had cash, cash equivalents and marketable securities of \$478.9 million.